MarilynWho/readme-generator/assets/output/README.md

 ## Tests

-All the tests are done manual at the moment
+All the tests are done manually at the moment

 ## Questions